alicevillar/sfa_api/README.md

 <h3>C6: Implement Digital Identity</h3>

-OWASP provide several recommendations for secure implementation of Digital Identity, a unique representation of a user.
+OWASP provides several recommendations for secure implementation of Digital Identity, a unique representation of a user.
 OWASP divide it in three levels:
 * Level 1 : Passwords => It's necessary to store them securely and follow OWASP password requirements.
 * Level 2 : Multi-Factor Authentication => Using passwords as a sole factor provides weak security.
 Multi-factor solutions provide a more robust solution by requiring an attacker to acquire more than one element to authenticate with the service.
 * Level 3 : Cryptographic Based Authentication => requires authentication that is "based on proof of possession of a key through a cryptographic protocol.”
 This type of authentication is used to achieve the strongest level of authentication assurance.

 > SFA-API applies digital identity, authentication and session management recommendation.
 We use libraries werkzeug (for password hashing) and secrets (to generate authentication key).
 However, we're only scratching the surface.
 We are maximizing the security in our API > following OWASP recommendations.
 Here are the basic security measures we apply to maximize the security in our AP:
+> * Level 1 : Passwords =>
+> a) In SFA-API, passwords have at least 8 characters in length;
+> b) All printing ASCII characters as well as the space character are acceptable in memorized secrets.
+> c) We follow the the OWASP recommedation, which is to remove complexity requirements as these have been found to be of limited effectiveness.
+OWASP recommends the adoption of MFA or longer password lengths instead.
+What we do it to encourage the use of long passwords and passphrases by recommending this action in the interface.
-> * Level 1 : Passwords => a) In SFA-API, passwords have at least 8 characters in length; b) we ensure that passwords used are not commonly used passwords by blocking the [top 1000 most common passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords); c) we securely store user credentials, so is a password is compromised, the attacker does not immediately have access to this information.
+> b) we ensure that passwords used are not commonly used passwords by blocking the [top 1000 most common passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-10000.txt); c) we securely store user credentials, so is a password is compromised, the attacker does not immediately have access to this information.
-> * Level 2 : Multi-Factor Authentication (MFA) => SFA-API applies 2 layers of protection: hashing passwords and authentication key (which works as a token).
+> * Level 2 : Multi-Factor Authentication (MFA) => SFA-API applies 2 layers of protection: passwords and authentication key (which works as a token).
 > * Level 3 : Cryptographic Based Authentication => Once the initial successful user authentication has taken place, the application tracks this user (this is called Session Management) so it can store details about usage.
+Flask does it through encrypted cookies.
+This is implemented on top of cookies for you and signs the cookies cryptographically.
+What this means is that the user could look at the contents of your cookie but not modify it, unless they know the secret key used for signing.

 <h3>C7: Enforce Access Controls</h3>

+data de expiracao da api (via pyodbc), limite de uso pelo flask limiter, coerência do último de IP acessado (qdo o ep munda, a chave eh bloqueada) (via pyodbc).

 <h3>C8: Protect Data Everywhere</h3>

-> ==> In SFA-API, SQL injection is prevented by:
+Sensitive data such as passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws (EU’s General Data Protection Regulation GDPR), financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations

-> * a) parametrized queries: makes it possible for the database to recognize the code and distinguish it from input data;
+ * a) parametrized queries: makes it possible for the database to recognize the code and distinguish it from input data;
-> * b) least privilege on the database: we focus focus on identifying what access rights or elevated permissions the application needs;
+ * b) least privilege on the database: the focus should be on identifying what access rights or elevated permissions the application needs;
-> * c) stored procedures: we have a group of SQL statements into a logical unit so subsequent executions allow statements to be automatically parameterized.
+ * c) stored procedures: a group of SQL statements into a logical unit so subsequent executions allow statements to be automatically parameterized.
 Simply put, it is a type of code that can be stored for later and used many times.
-> * d) escaping: we use character-escaping functions for user-supplied input provided by each database management system (DBMS).
+ * d) escaping: use character-escaping functions for user-supplied input provided by each database management system (DBMS).
 This is done to make sure the DBMS never confuses it with the SQL statement provided by the developer.

+> ==> In SFA-API, SQL injection is prevented by:
+> b) least privilege on the database: the focus should be on identifying what access rights or elevated permissions the application needs;

+c) stored procedures: This is not done in SFA-API because the queries are small, so this measure is unecessary.
+* d) escaping: see C4

 <h3>C9: Implement Security Logging and Monitoring</h3>